 Flexibility usually refers to following patient cues, although sometimes it reflects bridging or transitional statements indicating a change in direction of the interview by the physician.
 (See the general commentary for more on this issue.)

 As the information gathering progresses, decide what to note in the Observation Guide about the quantity and quality of biomedical information.
 For instance, there is an inquiry about thyroid disease.
 Note how many questions are asked as well as the patient’s verbal and non-verbal response (“Another thing to add to my long list of problems”).
 As you think about this part of the interview, look at the categories in the Observation Guide under “Listening style.”
 In response to the patient’s verbal and non-verbal behaviours, the physician smiles, says “Yeah” and explains his thoughts that thyroid can cause weight gain.

 - Is this an example of finding common ground?

 - The physician then makes a decision about how to gather additional information.
 What is it?

 There is an example of the “Speech pattern” category in the Observation Guide.
-The physician uses appropriate vocabulary, in that she does not use jargon.
-But her choice of questioning style about kidney problems is interesting.
-Hearing that the patient was told of problems two years ago, she then asks an open-ended question: “How’s that going … have you had any symptoms?”
+The physician uses appropriate vocabulary, in that he does not use jargon.
+But his choice of questioning style about kidney problems is interesting.
+Hearing that the patient was told of problems two years ago, he then asks an open-ended question: “How’s that going… have you had any symptoms?”
 The patient responds with information about a bladder infection one year ago.

 - Given her response, would another questioning style have elicited more accurate information in this instance?